qubenix/qubes-whonix-bitcoin/1_joinmarket.md

 # Qubes 4 & Whonix 14: JoinMarket
-Create a VM without networking to [JoinMarket](https://github.com/JoinMarket-Org/joinmarket-clientserver) wallet.
+Create a VM without networking to host a [JoinMarket](https://github.com/JoinMarket-Org/joinmarket-clientserver) wallet.
 The `joinmarketd` daemon will run on the `bitcoind` VM, communicate only over Tor onion services, and use stream isolation.

 The offline `joinmarket` VM will communicate with your `bitcoind` VM using Qubes' [`qrexec`](https://www.qubes-os.org/doc/qrexec3/).
 ## What is JoinMarket?